Try This At Home Yoga Routine

 - Release your forearms to the floor.
 Press your palms into the ground and keep your forearms parallel.

-- Gaze between your thumbs and use core strength to you walk your toes toward your elbows.
+- Gaze between your thumbs and use core strength to walk your toes toward your elbows.

 5. Locust Target Muscle Groups: Strengthens the posterior chain; opens chest and shoulder muscles.